 If you migrated data from earlier Apache Hive versions to Hive 3, you might need to handle bucketed tables that impact performance.
-You need to understand how CDP simplifies handling buckets.
+Review how CDP simplifies handling buckets.
 You learn about best practices for handling dynamic capabilities.

 You can divide tables or partitions into buckets, which are stored in the following ways: